intel/dffml/docs/arch/alice/discussion/0023/reply_0024.md

 - We hit another blue screen immediately after boot
+- Ridiculous amount is issues installing a linux USB drive (removed self from sudo on accident after install)
   - [x] We downloaded Fedora Workstation 35 x86_64 and wrote it to a live USB
   - [x] Boot to new fedora live USB
   - [x] Install onto 128GB USB